 - Supporting local environmental initiatives through donations or advocacy

-The future of Lanark County’s environment depends on continued community engagement and action.
-Though the organizations and approaches may evolve, the commitment to preserving the region’s natural heritage remains strong.
+The future of Lanark County’s environment depends on sustained community engagement and action.
+While organizations and approaches evolve, the commitment to preserving the region’s natural heritage remains as vital in 2026 as it was when the LSC first began its work in 1995.